-Tens of millions of U.S. adults currently struggle with a substance use disorder, according to statistics provided by the Substance Abuse and Mental Health Services Administration.
+Tens of millions of U.S. adults currently struggle with a substance use disorder, according to statistics provided by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 Drug overdose deaths and alcohol-related deaths and suicides continue to increase on an annual basis.
 The statistics only confirm that our nation has a serious problem related to drug and alcohol addiction.

 When a drug or alcohol use disorder has become unmanageable, with compounding negative consequences and disruption in relationships and career evident, professional inpatient addiction treatment is the appropriate treatment response.
 In an inpatient setting, the individual will progress through the phases of treatment that will provide them with the necessary tools to achieve a sustained, long-term recovery.

 When someone has developed a substance use disorder there will be distinct changes in their behaviors.
 While the physical symptoms of drug or alcohol abuse will vary depending on the substance, these common behaviors are associated with substance abuse and addiction: